-The Kenny Wolfe Foundation was founded 11 years ago when Ken and Traci Wolfe lost their 18 year old son in a vehicle collision.
-Ken and Traci realized that along with dealing with the loss of a child, they had to search out for resources to help them on that journey.
-They founded the Kenny Wolfe Foundation to help promote teen driving safety through education and advocacy, while providing families the resources, encouragement and support to help usher them in their new normal way of life.
-Ken and Traci are also passioniate about getting involved with their community to strengthen and illuminate community needs.
+The Kenny Wolfe Foundation was founded in 2007 when Ken and Traci Wolfe lost their 18 year old son in a vehicle collision.
+Ken and Traci realized that along with dealing with the loss of a child, they had to search out for resources to help them along their journey.
+They founded the Kenny Wolfe Foundation to help promote teen driving safety through education and advocacy, and along the way, they provide families the resources, encouragement and support to help usher them in their new normal way of life.
+Ken and Traci are also passionate about getting involved with their community to strengthen and illuminate community needs.

 A message from the Founder/Chief Executive Officer